s4ke/Master-Thesis/src/md/024-monads.md

 put newState = State { runState = \s -> ((), newState) }
 ~~~~

-The second one is `get :: State s s` which returns the current state, but
+The second one is `get :: State s s`.
+It returns the current state, but
 does not change it:

 ~~~~ {.haskell